Product GuideLineNow workflow

 How LineNow Works: The Closed-Loop Procurement Walkthrough

-A product walkthrough of the LineNow procurement loop: connect suppliers and inventory, build purchase orders, send them through supplier channels, track replies, receive goods, update inventory, and keep accounting in sync.
+A product walkthrough of the LineNow procurement loop: connect suppliers and inventory, build living purchase orders, track supplier replies, receive goods, update inventory, reconcile upstream, and keep accounting handoff cleaner.

 LineNow is built around one idea: procurement should be a closed loop, not a set of disconnected chores.